paulahemsi/piscine_cpp/module_08/README.md

 Iterators in STL are template classes that in some ways are a generalization of pointers.
 These are template classes that give the programmer a handle by which he can work with and manipulate STL containers and perform operations on them.
 Note that operations could as well be STL algorithms that are template functions, Iterators are the bridge that allows these template functions to work with containers, which are template classes, in a consistent and seamless manner.

+Iterators let us view a non-linear collection in a linear manner.
+The whole point of iterators was to have a standard interface to iterate over data in any container.
+But we still had to specify what type of data this iterator was pointing to.

 each container declares a trait for the type of iterator ir provides

 * input